What happens to the human consciousness under the influence of the psychoactive drink ayahuasca?

-Dr. Tomáš Páleníček, Ph.D. and a team of researchers from the National Institute of Mental Health, Dr. Eduardo Ekman Schenberg, Ph.D.
-(Instituto Platando Consciencia, Brazil), Dr Tom Froese (National Autonomous University of Mexico - UNAM), Dr Frank Zanow (CEO Ant Neuro), Dr Tania Re and Adine Gavazzi (Cattedra UNESCO at Universita Degli Studi di Genova).The project is also supported by the Neuron Foundation.
+MD Tomáš Páleníček, Ph.D., and a team of scientists from the National Institute of Mental Health of the Czech Republic, Dr. Eduardo Ekman Schenberg, Ph.D., (Instituto Plantando Consciencia, Brazil), Dr. Tom Froese (National Autonomous University of Mexico - UNAM), Dr. Frank Zanow (CEO of Ant Neuro), Dr. Tania Re and Adine Gavazzi (Cattedra UNESCO at Universita Degli Study di Genova.The project was also supported by The Neuron Foundation.

 In 2019, a test expedition with portable EEG devices took place.
 The devices were provided in cooperation with ANT Neuro, a medical technology manufacturer from Holland.
 A public collection of funds was created to support the project.

 The realization of the expedition planned for 2023 in cooperation with the Huni Kui tribe is being planned.
 Communication is taking place with researchers in Brazil, but due to the current political situation, it is not possible to say when the arrival of Czech researchers will be feasible.
 The intention is to negotiate with the embassy as well.
 The option in case of failure is to complete the final experiment in Peru or Ecuador.